 Underlying Medical Conditions: Certain medical conditions, such as diabetes, hypertension, and high cholesterol, can also raise the risk of heart attacks in young individuals.

-Chest Discomfort: While older individuals often experience intense chest pain or pressure, young people might feel milder discomfort or burning sensation in the chest that comes and goes.
+Chest Discomfort: While older individuals often experience intense chest pain or pressure, young people might feel milder discomfort or a burning sensation in the chest that comes and goes.
 This discomfort may be mistaken for indigestion or muscle pain.

 Shortness of Breath: Sudden breathlessness, especially during light physical activity or at rest, can be a sign of a heart attack in young individuals.